sail-sg/ptp/README.md

 ## Updates

+- 2023.5 Modify the pre-training corpus to prevent confusing.
 - 2023.3 The Pre-training Code is released.
 - 2023.1 We have put the pretrained and fine-tuned weight on huggingface for fast download.
 - 2022.12 The first version of downstream evaluation code based on BLIP and pretrained/down-stream weight is released!
 The pre-training code is in cleaning up now.